refinedev/refine/documentation/docs/tutorial/3-adding-crud-actions/0-add-list-page.md

     next: tutorial/adding-crud-actions/add-edit-page
 ---

-In [Unit 2.3](https://refine.new), we previously saw that our CRUD pages were coded automatically with Inferencer.
-And we are able to customize our pages.
-In this unit, we add the CRUD pages ourselves using Material UI.
+In [Unit 2.4](/docs/tutorial/getting-started/inferencer-for-crud-pages), we saw that the CRUD pages in our React admin panel are coded automatically with Inferencers.
+In this unit, we take those generated page components, add them to the pages and make some customizations ourselves.

-We actually place the components Inferencer produced for us inside our pages and witness the same UI being rendered.
 In this post we cover the `blog_posts` `list` page.

 ## The List Page

-The Inferencer-generated `<BlogPostList />` component is available at the `/blog-posts/` route.
-When we visit this page, we can view the code in a modal by clicking on `Show the auto-generated code` button.
-It looks like this:
+The Inferencer-generated `<BlogPostList />` component is available at the `/` or the `/blog-posts` route.
+When we visit this page, we can view the code in a modal by clicking on `Show the auto-generated code` button:

 ```tsx live previewOnly previewHeight=600px url=http://localhost:3000/blog-posts
 setInitialRoutes(["/blog-posts"]);